HeroicCharly/HelloWorld/README.md

 # HelloWorld
-Contains the basic knowledge for different languages
+Contains the basic knowledge for different languages, and some scripts.